It’s estimated that around 800 million people live in poverty around the globe. How can we help these people and what can YOU do to make real change?

 One of the best ways to help end poverty is by creating and supporting channels of food supplies for those communities in need.
 This could be anything from a regular soup kitchen in downtown Manhattan to regular food supply drops in the heart of a community living in the Democratic Republic of the Congo.

-Food For Life has been distributing plant-based meals to some of the most desperate communities in the world for over 40 years.
+Food For Life Global has been distributing plant-based meals to some of the most desperate communities in the world for over 40 years.
 Our projects help us to serve over 2 million plant-based meals every day in over 60 different countries around the world.
+So far, we’ve served over 7 billion meals as part of our mission to end world hunger.

 Support Local Families

 Ending poverty relies on communities to come together and support each other.
-This means supporting your local soup kitchen, helping local families with donations, providing them with necessities, finding them better employment and uplifting them in any way we can.
+This means keeping your local soup kitchen, helping local families with donations, providing them with necessities, finding them better employment, and uplifting them in any way we can.

 We need to help each other by demanding more from our local governments, asking them to support those in need by creating initiatives that uplift them.
 Unfortunately, helping those most in need is rarely a priority and we need communities to come together to demand that they do more.